rill-js/rill/docs/api/response.md

 #### Stream

-  The Content-Type will be infered from the file name and is defaulted to application/octet-stream.
+  The Content-Type will be inferred from the file name and is defaulted to application/octet-stream.

 #### Object